Posture-Related Neck Stiffness

 Yes.
 Tension in the neck, upper back, and base of the skull can contribute to headache patterns for some people.
 Our evaluation looks at musculoskeletal factors such as posture, mobility, muscle guarding, joint motion, and daily movement habits.

 Yes.
 Forward head posture, prolonged desk positioning, and upper neck tension can increase stress on the muscles and joints surrounding the cervical spine.
-Over time, this may contribute to recurring tension headaches, stiffness, and reduced mobility for some individuals.
+Over time, this often contributes to recurring tension headaches, stiffness, and reduced mobility for some individuals.

 Long periods of sitting, screen use, and forward-head positioning can place ongoing stress on the neck and upper back.
 Many Austin professionals, hybrid workers, and remote workers notice symptoms worsen later in the day as muscle fatigue and tension accumulate.